Robert Peters (Illinois politician)

 Robert J. Peters (born April 26, 1985) is an American politician serving as a Democratic member of the Illinois Senate for the 13th district.
 The Chicago-based district, once represented by President Barack Obama, includes all or parts of East Side, Hyde Park, Kenwood, South Chicago, South Shore, and Woodlawn.
-Peters took office on January 6, 2019 to succeed Kwame Raoul, and was re-elected in 2020 and 2024.
+Peters took office on January 6, 2019, after being appointed to succeed Kwame Raoul.
+He has since been elected in 2020 and again in 2024.

 He served as the Senate Chair of the Illinois Legislative Black Caucus from 2021 to 2024 and has been the Majority Whip for the Senate Democratic Caucus since 2025.
-He is a candidate in the Democratic primary for the 2026 election for Illinois' 2nd congressional district.

 Early life and career

 Peters was born in Chicago, Illinois on April 26, 1985.
-His biological mother suffered from drug and alcohol addiction, and he was raised by his adoptive parents, Thomas and Cynthia (nee' Mikolas) Peters.
-His father worked as a civil rights lawyer who once argued a few cases before the U.S. Supreme Court and his mother worked as a social worker.
-He was born deaf and with a speech impediment, and regained full hearing ability at age 8 and full speech capability at age 12.
+His biological mother suffered from drug and alcohol addiction.

+He was raised by his adoptive parents, Thomas and Cynthia (nee' Mikolas) Peters.
+His father worked as a civil rights lawyer and argued a few cases before the U.S. Supreme Court.
+His mother worked as a social worker.
+Although he was born deaf and with a speech impediment, he regained full hearing ability at age 8 and full speech capability at age 12.
 He attended Kansas State University from 2004 to 2009.
 Peters is Black and Jewish.
 He was devastated when his adoptive parents died, his father in 2011 and his mother in 2013.

 His initial engagement in electoral politics was during Toni Preckwinkle's successful campaign for Cook County Board President in 2010.
 He later worked for Groupon, before returning to politics as an organizer for the non-profit Chicago Votes.

 Prior to his appointment, Peters was the political director for the People's Lobby and their PAC, Reclaim Chicago.
 The People's Lobby endorsed and mobilized on behalf of candidates including Kim Foxx in the 2016 Cook County State's Attorney election and Bernie Sanders in the 2016 Democratic presidential primary.
 He also previously worked for the Illinois Coalition for Immigrant and Refugee Rights, and served as the political director for Daniel Biss' campaign for Governor of Illinois in 2018.
 He is a member of both the People's Lobby and United Working Families.